GaiusNale/Weather_App/Readme.md

     ```

 4. Set up environment variables:
-    Create a `.env` file in the root directory of the project and add the following variables:
+    Create a `.env` file in the root directory of the project and add the following variables, this may also be done locally:
     ```env
     SECRET_KEY=your_secret_key
     UNPLASH_KEY=your_unsplash_api_key